ubitech/entropy-docs/docs/pb_messages.rst

 **View list of recommendation Template**

-- In order to view a recommendation template list several consecutive steps have to be undertaken .
+- In order to view a recommendation template list several consecutive steps have to be undertaken.
 - Initially the user must login.

 .. image:: assets/ENTROPY_cmdash.png